SofianeHamlaoui/Lockdoor-Framework/README.rst

 Versions:
 =============

-09/2019 : 1.0_TEST
+09/2019 : 0.5
 --------------------------
    - Information Gathring tools (20)
    - Web Hacking Tools (14)
    - Working on Kali,Ubuntu,Arch,Fedora,Opensuse and Windows (Cygwin)
    - Some bugs That I'm fixing with time so don't worry about that.
-   - Test :
-      - .. raw:: html
+    .. raw:: html
 .. contents::
     :local:
     :depth: 3